se2p/programming-styles-ss-2020-program-description/README.md

 Numbers `1` and `6` corresponds to fishermen/hunters, the others to fishes.
 Fishermen/hunters move together, while fishes move alone.
 When a fish moves, the corresponding pawn is placed to the next cell on the board; however, when the fishermen/hunters move, the cell in front of their boat is **removed** from the board, so the distance between the fishermen/hunters and the fishes becomes smaller.
 Consequently, one invariant of the game is that the two BIG cells corresponding to the fishermen/hunters boat and the open sea are ALWAYS on the board.
 If the cell that is removed contains fishes/preys, all of them are captured by the fishermen/hunters.
 So they will disappear from the board and re-appear inside the fishermen/hunters' boat.

 After consuming one input, the program must refresh its GUI, and move on to the next input.
-In case there is no more input to process, but the game is not yet finished, the GUI must show the following error message (see below)
+In case there is no more input to process, but the game is not yet finished, the GUI must show the following error message **over the board**, just like any of the other closing messages.

 ```
 ┌─────────────────┐